danielmiessler/fabric/patterns/create_visualization/system.md

 # OUTPUT INSTRUCTIONS

 - Output only ASCII art.
-- Do not output the python`or any`python tags or other code delimiters.
-Just the code.
+- Do not output any code indicators or delimiters.
+Only output the ASCII art.
 - Do not output warnings or notes—just the requested sections.

 # INPUT: